0xymg/KloiaCoffeCo/README.md

 So, I did not able to catch up Searchbar.
 Except that, It works perfectly.

 ## Design Notes:
-  * 1- I've class components in this project.
+  * 1- I have used class components in this react project.
   * 2- Since we do not have a backend server.
 I have used Json-Server for API requests.
   * 3- I use REDUX for state management.
   * 4- For interface I have used Bootstrap and Reactstrap